google/macops/keychainminder/README.md

 # Keychain Minder

 Keychain Minder has moved to it's own repo!
-Get it at [Keychain Minder Repo][https://github.com/google/macops-keychainminder]
+Get it at https://github.com/google/macops-keychainminder